kbardool/Contextual_Inference/README.md

-# Mask R-CNN for Object Detection and Segmentation
+# Mask R-CNN for Object Detection and Segmentation + FCN for semantic segmentation

+The software accompanies the work performed during my thesis project "Using Context Cues for Object Detection in Deep Convolutional Neural Networks"

-This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
+The proposed architecture is a two stage implementation consisting of a modified implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow. followed by a modified [FCN] (https://arxiv.org/abs/1411.4038)

+![High Level Architecture] (assets/)

+## Mask R-CNN
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.

 This fork includes some refactoring, modification and additions applied for our custom research on using contextual cues in improving object detection tasks.